Ithaca College Travel Policy

 Each program, department and division is responsible for designating an appropriate Authorized Approver to approve Ithaca College travel related expenditures.
 Generally, this individual is the Dean, Director and/or Department Head.
 This individual is responsible to verify that:

-• Travelers have followed all Ithaca College travel
+• Travelers have followed all Ithaca College travel policies and procedures.

 • All expenditures are reasonable and have a legitimate business purpose.